Nugal Hall: 1878–1908: Branksea Villa, Germania and Belle Vue

-1911-1920 Nugal Lodge and Nugal Hall
+1911–1920: Nugal Lodge and Nugal Hall

-Over the period from 1908 to 1911, Nugal Hall continued to be owned by the Tidswell family, but was run as a boutique 'first class' (5-star) guest house named 'Nugal Lodge', reverting to the property name at the time that Frederick Tidswell bought the property from Ricketson.
+Over the period from 1908 to 1911, Nugal Hall was owned by the Tidswell family, but was run as a boutique 'first class' (5-star) guest house named 'Nugal Lodge', reverting to the property name at the time that Frederick Tidswell bought the property from Ricketson.
 The Biggs family were the on-site custodians of Nugal Hall for the Tidswell family during this period.
 At the time of sale in 1911, Nugal Hall was still described as a 'large family residence'.

-From 1911, Nugal Hall was acquired by prominent movie entrepreneur Charles Cozens ("Cosens") Spencer (later known as 'Spencer Cosens').
+In 1911, Nugal Hall was acquired by prominent movie entrepreneur Cosens Spencer (born 'Spencer Cosens').
 Nugal Hall continued to be run by Spencer as a boutique 'first class' guest house.
 The Sacks family and the Grimm family acted as on-site custodians of Nugal Hall for Spencer.
 Nugal Hall was advertised in the Sydney Morning Herald as 'Nugal Lodge'.
 The house had its own uniformed coachman and was advertised as having a lawn tennis court, spacious landscaped grounds of around 1 acre, darkroom studio for photography, the "absolutely best view of the ocean" and "unsurpassed ocean views", and being 2 minutes from the tram.
 Various movie stars are said to have used Nugal Hall as accommodation in that period due to their affiliations with Spencer, including Reginald Leslie "Snowy" Baker.

-Born in Sussex, England, Charles Cozens Spencer migrated as an 18 year old to British Columbia in Canada, attracted by the Gold Rush occurring over there at the time.
-With his brothers, he had established a Pastoral services business, but started to experiment with screening moving pictures initially for his friends, then on a commercial basis in Canada.
-Spencer had his eye on the growing Southern Hemisphere.
-In July 1905, Spencer toured New Zealand and Australia, screening movies and becoming well known all over Australia.
-Spencer settled in Sydney to establish a new business he initially called “The Great American Theatrescope” and subsequently "Spencer's Pictures", based in the Royal Lyceum Theatre in Pitt Street, Sydney.
-Spencer's Pictures ultimately evolved to become the well-known Australian cinema brand EVENT Cinemas.